 During her time in Washington, Janelle worked to secure federal funding for the Global Fund, the world’s largest health financier through her position at Friends of the Global Fight Against AIDS, Tuberculosis, and Malaria.
 After battling cancer, she joined her family in starting a Medicare-managed care company that provides additional health insurance benefits to Miami-Dade seniors.
 From her personal and professional life, Janelle understands that we must take bold action to improve access to affordable, high-quality healthcare for all Floridians.

 The daughter of Cuban exiles fleeing communism and successful entrepreneurs, Janelle understands that innovation and competition are at the heart of Florida’s economy.
 Janelle believes that by empowering, promoting, and incentivizing the entrepreneurial spirit in people they will create businesses, reinvest their earnings, and improve the quality of life within their own community.
-Janelle will fight to improve economic opportunities for small businesses and working families in Miami-Dade.
+Janelle will fight to improve economic opportunities for micro businesses, small businesses, and working families in Miami-Dade.

 A proud member of South Florida’s vibrant LGBTQ community, Janelle knows that we need leaders who will champion equality for all Floridians.
 As a working mom, Janelle understands the sacrifice women often have to make for their family, and she will fight to expand opportunities for women in the workforce.
 Being the daughter of Cuban exiles she witnessed her family’s struggles on the path to success.
 Janelle will do everything she can to support minority-owned businesses which are the backbone to the economic success of our community.